 These techniques were developed around the principle of using an attacker’s energy against him, rather than directly opposing it.

-Today, Ju Jitsu is practiced in both traditional and modern sport forms.
+Today, Ju Jitsu is practised in both traditional and modern sport forms.

 Derived sport forms include the Olympic sport and martial art of judo, which was developed by Kanō Jigorō in the late 19th century from several traditional styles of Ju Jitsu, and Brazilian jiu-jitsu, which was derived from earlier (pre–World War II) versions of Kodokan judo.